 In order for the branch to not only be able to continue with these contributions but increase our involvement we have to continue to grow our business.
-The more that we can grow our business, the greater that our community contributions can be.
+The more we grow our business, the greater our community investments will be.

-Please encourage any family and friends to come in and see us at the branch so that we can have the opportunity to sit down with either myself of one of my wonderful staff and experience our fantastic service and explain to them the benefits of banking with Hastings & District Community Bank[®] Branch.
+Please encourage any family and friends to come in and see us at the branch so that they have the opportunity to sit down with either myself of one of my wonderful staff and experience our fantastic service.
+We can then explain to them the benefits of banking with Hastings & District Community Bank® Branch.

 To all my staff, thank you for your efforts and support during the year.
-Your are to be congratulated on the service that you provide to all our customers and also your pride that you have in our branch.
+You are to be congratulated on the service that you provide to all of our customers, and also the pride that you have in our branch.

-In closing I would like to thank the Board and Bendigo and Bendigo Adelaide Bank Limited for their continued support of the branch and look forward to another successful year.
+In closing I would like to thank our Board, and Bendigo Adelaide Bank, for their continued support of the branch and look forward to another successful year for our branch.

+Greg Hood

-Greg Hood Branch Manager
+Branch Manager